tardate/LittleArduinoProjects/Electronics101/SCRLatch/README.md

 ### DC Applications

-With DC loads, the SCR is an idiosynchratic device - like a switch you can turn on but can't turn off!
+With DC loads, the SCR is an idiosyncratic device - like a switch you can turn on but can't turn off!
 At least not without separately switching the load current.

 Applications can include alarms, since contact switches could activate the alarm but require a separate reset switch to turn off.

 ### AC Applications

-With AC, every cycle falls below the holding current, so SCRs become more useful as on/off switches oftern in how power situations.
+With AC, every cycle falls below the holding current, so SCRs become more useful as on/off switches often in low power situations.
 But since they are unidirectional - therefore act like half-wave rectifiers - it's perhaps more likely to see bidirectional Triacs in use.

 ### DC Test Circuit